 Colleges and universities are responsible for educating students in the traditional sense.
-This includes providing high quality and in-depth instruction in core courses and the student’s chosen field of study.
+This includes providing high-quality and in-depth instruction in core courses and the student’s chosen field of study.
 There is also a responsibility to help educate students on vital life skills that will serve them well past their college years and in all aspects of life, no matter what field they choose to go into.

-To help provide both these types of education, it is important that universities must hold students accountable for their financial obligations.
+It is important that universities must hold students accountable for their financial obligations.
 Doing so helps nurture personal responsibility and financial planning and allows universities to provide the best learning possible.
 Here is how universities can responsibly use a debt collection agency to deal with past due accounts.